Linux distribution: Package management

-Although Linux distributions typically contain much more software than proprietary operating systems, it is normal for local administrators to also install software not included in the distribution.
-An example would be a newer version of a software application than that supplied with the distribution, or an alternative to that chosen by the distribution (for example, KDE Plasma Workspaces rather than GNOME, or vice versa, for the user interface layer).
-If the additional software is distributed in source-only form, it must be locally compiled.
-However, if additional software is locally added, the "state" of the local system may fall out of synchronization with the state of the package manager's database.
-If so, the local administrator must take additional measures to ensure the entire system is kept up-to-date, as the package manager may no longer be able to do so automatically.

 Most distributions install packages, including the kernel and other core operating system components, in a predetermined configuration.
 A few now require or permit configuration adjustments at first install time.
 This makes installation less daunting, particularly for new users, but is not always acceptable.
 For specific requirements, much software must be carefully configured to be useful, to work correctly with other software, or to be secure, and local administrators are often obliged to spend time reviewing and reconfiguring it.

 Some (but not all) distributions go to considerable lengths to adjust and customize the software they include, and some provide configuration tools to help users do so.

 By obtaining and installing everything normally provided in a distribution, an administrator may create a "distributionless" installation.
 It is possible to build such systems from scratch, avoiding distributions altogether.
 One needs a way to generate the first binaries until the system is self-hosting.
 This can be done via compilation on another system capable of building binaries for the intended target (possibly by cross-compilation).
 For example, see Linux From Scratch.